portableant/museologi.st/projects/msudai.md

 ### Institute Themes
 ![Massimo in his MSU Spartans helmet, a souvenir from the Institute](../images/2015/DPj4Ok0WsAAKXuP.jpeg)

-The activities of the Institute for Digital Archaeological Method & Practice (lectures, workshops, etc) are organized to address a variety of themes:
+The activities of the Institute for Digital Archaeological Method & Practice (lectures, workshops, etc.) are organized to address a variety of themes:

 * Geospatial & Digital Cultural Mapping: the geospatial web, with particular emphasis on low cost or open source tools to display, visualize, share, publish, and creatively combine geospatial data for research, scholarly communication, and public engagement.
 Articulates with any existing “traditional” GIS experience that invited attendees may have, and draws heavily on the domain of Neogeography.
 * Publication and Scholarly Communication: the radically changing landscape of scholarly publishing and communication, and the ways in which archaeologists (public, private, scholarly, or student) can leverage new digital tools and platforms to build, publishing, and widely disseminate engaging archaeological “publications.”